mendix/docs/content/refguide/association-properties.md

 | One-to-many *(default)*| One X object is associated with multiple Y object | An association of type **Reference** with owner set to **Default** |
 | Many-to-many | Multiple X objects are associated with multiple Y objects |  An association of type **Reference set** – in this case ownership is set by the **Navigability** property |

-For more information about association types, see the [Type](association-member-properties#type) section in *Association Member Properties*, and for information on ownership, see the [Owner](association-member-properties#owner) section in *Association Member Properties*.
+For more information about association types, see the [Type](association-member-properties#type) section in *Association Tab Properties*, and for information on ownership, see the [Owner](association-member-properties#owner) section in *Association Tab Properties*.

 ### 2.4 Navigability {#navigability}